chrisblossom/eslint-config/README.md

 ## About

 I've found some of Airbnb's rules too be too restrictive.
-This package is not guaranteed to follow semver.

 ## Usage

-``npm install --save @chrisblossom/eslint-config``
+`npm install --save @chrisblossom/eslint-config`